bewest/amforth/readme.txt

-Date: 10.10.2007
+Date: 19.03.2008

-Author: Matthias Trute <mtrute@users.sourceforge.net>
+Author:
-	    (will be forwarded)
+    Matthias Trute <mtrute@users.sourceforge.net>

 License: General Public License (GPL) Version2 from 1991.
 See the
 	file LICENSE.txt or http://www.gnu.org/licenses/gpl.html

 amforth is an interactive 16bit Forth for Atmel ATmega micro controllers.
 It does not need additional hard or software.
 It works completly on the controller (no cross-compiler).
-Porting to different ATmegas is easy.
+Porting to other Atmega types is easy.

 amforth uses the indirect threading model.
 The forth dictionary is in the flash memory, new words are compiled directly into flash.
+Since no (widely available) bootloader supports an API to write to flash, amforth needs to replace it.

 Default terminal is the serial line (usart0) at 9600 8N1, no flow control.